composer22/coreos-deploy/README.md

 Content-Length: 0
 ```

-Two API routes are provided for service measurement:
+Three API routes are provided for service measurement:

 * http://localhost:8080/v1.0/health - GET: Is the server alive?
 * http://localhost:8080/v1.0/info - GET: What are the params of the server?
 * http://localhost:8080/v1.0/metrics - GET: What performance and statistics are from the server?

+An additional API is provided for displaying a map of machines and units running within the cluster.
+Please see below for more information.

 The following is the API Specification for deployment:
 ```